Chalcatzingo: The second group

 While these first five occur in a processional arrangement, a sixth carving of this group, labelled Monument 13, is considerably downhill.
 It depicts a supernatural anthropomorphic being with the cleft head often found in Olmec iconography.
-Like "El Rey", it is seated within the quatrefoil mouth of what is likely a supernatural creature.
+Like El Rey, it is seated within the quatrefoil mouth of what is likely a supernatural creature.

 Other carvings

 Monument 9

 Monument 9 is a sculpture that may represent the cave in Monument 1 from a head-on point of view.
 The sculpture is flat and contains a large hole in the middle that would correspond to the shape of the cave entrance.
 This represents the full quatrefoil.
 Above that hole are two eyes, similar to the eye in Monument 1.
+The thick brows above the eyes and bromeliad plants radiating from the corners of the mouth suggest that the sculpture had been made by the Olmecs, who may have used it in rite of passage ceremonies or rites for initiating priests.

 Monument 21

 Chalcatzingo contains what may be the earliest representation of a woman in Mesoamerican monumental art on Monument 21.
 The monument is a stela, originally erected at the front of Terrace 15 during the Cantera phase of occupation (700-500 BCE).
 The top of the monument is missing.
 The monument depicts a woman dressed in sandals, head covering, and a skirt who is touching – or perhaps erecting – a bound stela.
 The woman and the depicted stela rest upon what has been identified as a stylized earth monster.

 This image possibly represents a woman with her marriage dowry and appears to be mirrored by Monument 32, which portrays a male touching a stela in a similar, but mirrored, position.